LetheTheForgotten/Windows-Icon-Generator/README.md

 ## Icons not appearing

+Desktop.ini only works when the folder is set to read-only, run `attrib +r * /d` on the command line in the directory where icons are broken to set this.

 Windows hates consistency when it comes to icons, the best option to make sure they show up is a system restart.

 If you don't feel like doing that what I've found works consistently is opening and closing the customization tab of a single folder in the directory and then rerunning the script, this will usually cause all of the folders to automatically refresh.